Sgt. Ronald A. Payne entering a tunnel in search of Vietcong with a flashlight and M1911 pistol.

 The tunnel-building began during the French occupation as Vietnamese peasants, using tin bowls and their hands, created a labyrinth of connecting burrows that would, by the time the Americans replaced the French, provide the Viet Cong with a military base that allowed them to infiltrate the capital of Saigon with spies and saboteurs.
 As a Viet Cong officer told a British reporter after the end of the war, the tunnels functioned “like a thorn stabbing the enemy in the eye.”
 Down in the tunnels, the Viet Cong had air, water and sanitation.
 They built air-raid shelters, latrines, hospitals, kitchens, conference centers, sleeping rooms, and print shops.
 Rice and water were stored in the tunnels, Artillery captured from the Americans was stored there as well.
 The Tet Offensive of 1968 was planned in the tunnels and when the operation was launched, the tunnels were home to thousands of Viet Cong soldiers.

 Operation “Oregon,” a search and destroy mission conducted by an infantry platoon of Troop B, 1st Reconnaissance Squadron, 9th Cavalry, 1st Cavalry Division (Airmobile), three kilometers west of Duc Pho, Quang Ngai Province.
 An infantryman is lowered into a tunnel by members of the reconnaissance platoon.
+Man with a cigarette is the blue Platoon leader Ted Chillcoate.

 When they first realized that the North Vietnamese were relying on their tunnel network, the Americans tried to send attack dogs down into the underground hideaways.
 But the tunnels were booby-trapped and when the animal handlers refused to send the dogs into the inevitable slaughter, the call went out for human volunteers.